evgenyneu/quagga/README.md

-  -H, --hidden                      Do not ignore hidden files (ignored by default) -l, --follow-links                Follow symbolic links (not followed by default) -t, --template <PATH>             Path to a custom template file -o, --output <PATH>               Output to a file -S, --stdout                      Output to stdout -c, --no-clipboard                Do not copy the output to the clipboard (copied by default) -D, --dry-run                     Show paths to files without combining them -p, --options <PATH>              Load options from a JSON file -v, --verbose                     Show detailed information during execution
+  -H, --hidden                      Do not ignore hidden files (ignored by default) -l, --follow-links                Follow symbolic links (not followed by default) -t, --template <PATH>             Path to a custom template file -o, --output <PATH>               Output to a file instead of stdout -c, --clipboard                   Copy the output to the clipboard instead of stdout -D, --dry-run                     Show paths to files without combining them -p, --options <PATH>              Load options from a JSON file -v, --verbose                     Show detailed information during execution